pointfreeco/swift-parsing/README.md

 ### Result builder

-The library takes advantage of Swift's `@resultBuilder` feature to make constructing complex parsers as fluent as possible, and should be reminescent of how views are constructed in SwiftUI.
+The library takes advantage of Swift's `@resultBuilder` feature to make constructing complex parsers as fluent as possible, and should be reminiscent of how views are constructed in SwiftUI.
 The main entry point into building a parser is the `Parse` builder:

 ```swift
 Parse {